openshift/machine-api-provider-powervs/README.md

-# OpenShift cluster-api-provider-powervs
+# Machine API Provider Power VS

-This repository hosts an implementation of a provider for PowerVS for the OpenShift [machine-api](https://github.com/openshift/cluster-api).
+This repository contains implementations of Power VS Provider for the OpenShift [machine-api](https://github.com/openshift/cluster-api).

 This provider runs as a machine-controller deployed by the